giry-dev/mangrove-docs/website/docs/terms/keeper-bot.md

 ---
 id: keeper-bot
 title: Keeper bot
-hoverText: A bot that helps keep Mangrove functioning optimally
+hoverText: An off-chain bot that helps keep Mangrove functioning optimally
 ---

 A keeper bot is an off-chain bot that helps keep Mangrove functioning optimally, for example by removing failing offers.